krispypancakes/dpt/notes.md

 -> probably use a simpler tokenizer as well so we have smaller matrices

 context or sequence length does also play a big role.

+TODO:
+- check when what is copied to gpu and if that makes sense